Danny410878010/Data650-mini-project/README.md

 ---

-## Interpretation Hints

-- **Throughput drops with longer sequences**: KV-cache pressure and/or memory bandwidth may be the bottleneck
-- **Latency improves then worsens with batching**: You may be hitting GPU memory limits or scheduling overhead
-- **Framework differences**: Look for where one framework significantly outperforms the other and consider why (batching strategy, kernel optimization, memory management)

----

 ## Contributing

 This is a course project, but feedback and suggestions are welcome!
 Please open an issue or submit a pull request.